aras-p/smol-v/README.md

 ## Usage

 Add `source/smolv.h` and `source/smolv.cpp` to your C++ project build.
-Currently it might require C++11 or somesuch; I only tested with Mac Xcode 7.3 so far.
+Currently it might require C++11 or somesuch; I only tested with Visual Studio 2015 and Mac Xcode 7.3 so far.

 `smolv::Encode` and `smolv::Decode` is the basic functionality.